LechKula/lechkula.github.io/docs/_posts/2025-11-05-nas-with-raspberry-pi.markdown

 and the same files on my Windows system, with a 'Hi!' back to the Ubuntu system!
 ![hi from windows](/assets/hi_from_windows_screenshot.png)
- and I can even access the files on my smart phone!
+I can even access the files on my smart phone!
 ![hi from iphone](/assets/hi_from_iphone.jpeg)